 Driving for Dollars (“D4D”) acquaints you with your market and reveals more opportunities – opportunities that riding a desk and scanning data never reveals.

 Why Drive Your Market?

 The physical condition of properties and the visual characteristics of a neighborhood offer insights not accessible from a spreadsheet.
-Boarded up or outdated windows, worn out roofs, cracked driveways, code enforcement tape in the front of the house, mailboxes filled to the brim… these visuals can indicate a potential new customer or client.
-Subtle observations like children’s toys on the front lawn or a bumper sticker on a car in the driveway may be the nuance you need to get your foot in the door and connect with the resident.
-Hunting for these observations and clues make Driving for Dollars – D4D – an effective strategy for exposing new business possibilities in your market.
+Boarded up or outdated windows, worn out roofs, cracked driveways, code Enforcement tape in the front of the house, mailboxes filled to the brim… these visuals can indicate a potential new customer or client.
+Subtle observations like children’s toys on the front lawn, or a bumper sticker on a car in the driveway may be the nuance you need to get your foot in the door and connect with the resident.
+While not often, but frequent enough to consider it a best practice, driving your market will uncover opportunities because of errors in public record data.
+Hunting for these observations and clues make Driving for Dollars -D4D – an effective strategy for exposing new business possibilities in your market.

 Driving is active marketing.

 Think of driving as active new-business marketing.
 You’re gathering invaluable information in a way that staring at a laptop and studying demographic data will never reveal.
 If you’d rather limit your carbon footprint, we know many folks who chose to combine their exercise with biking or walking their markets while touring a neighborhood.